-If an employee's ordinary salary is R20 000 then the UIF sliding scale is R6 800.
-If the remuneration earned by the employee is R15 000, then the benefit is R5 000 (because the total of the remuneration earned plus the sliding scale benefit will be more than the employee's ordinary salary)
+If an employee's ordinary salary is R20 000 then the UIF sliding scale is R6 800 (based on the R17 712 ceiling).
+If the remuneration earned by the employee is R15 000, then the benefit is R5 000 (because the total of the remuneration earned plus the sliding scale benefit will be more than the employee's ordinary remuneration)

-It is important to recognise that the wording proposed in respect of employer payments refers only to remuneration for work performed.
+5 It is important to recognise that the wording proposed in respect of employer payments refers only to remuneration for work performed.
 In this regard, remuneration is defined in the Direction with reference to the definition of the term in the BCEA.
 The relevant provisions of the BCEA are attached.
-Remuneration does not include to any other payments whether a gratuitous 'topping up' or leave or a loan.
+Remuneration does not include any other payments whether a gratuitous 'topping up' or leave or a loan.